 Facilitation Team

-A third-party facilitator will provide impartial facilitation support services for committee, public and, as needed, special meetings.
+When available, a third-party facilitator will provide impartial facilitation support services for committee, public and, as needed, special meetings.
 The facilitator’s primary responsibility is to ensure an open, civil and inclusive process where all interests and perspectives are heard and thoughtfully considered.
 To this end, the facilitator works for the full group on behalf of the committee purpose, structure and process outlined in this charter.
 The facilitator’s specific role and responsibilities include:

 Support District staff and the committee chair and/or vice chair in developing and distributing committee, public or special meeting agendas and relevant materials;